Open-source · Community-driven

 Build, test, and compare workflow systems on realistic data

-WfCommons is an open-source ecosystem of workflow execution instances, synthetic workflow generators, and benchmark specifications.
-It helps the community study scheduling, performance, resilience, and emerging AI-driven workflow automation on modern distributed and HPC platforms.
+WfCommons is an open-source ecosystem of workflow execution instances, synthetic workflow generators, and benchmark specifications — powering research on scheduling, performance, resilience, and AI-driven workflow automation across HPC and distributed platforms.

 WfSim